sylvaticus/juliatutorial/language-core/getting-started.md

 `Winston` or `Plots` \(plotting\) and `DataFrames` \(R-like tabular data\) are example of packages that you will pretty surely want to consider.

 For example \(see the [Plotting](../useful-packages/plotting.md) section for specific Plotting issues\):
-\(note: as of writing, the Plot package has not yet be ported to Julia 1.0\)

 ```text
 using Plots